 For the thermal differentiation of the zonobiomes of the earth, the ecophysiologically important length of the thermal vegetation period as an expression of the heat balance of an area is of considerable importance.
 A calendrical month is considered to be thermally favourable if the natural and "cultivated" flora dominating in an area - from the point of view of the heat balance - achieves a clear material gain or fructifies during this month.
 This happens in the different zonobiomes plant stand typical at different heat levels.
 Walter (1960) defines the duration of the thermal growing season in the extratropics as the frost-free period of the year on a monthly basis, which is limited by reaching or falling below certain temperature thresholds.
 The growing season, when woody plants begin to produce matter, begins after they green up, and for many species, when the daily mean reaches the 10 °C mark.
 When the temperature falls below a specific level in autumn, foliage discolouration sets in and with it the completion of assimilation activity.
 The optimal temperature range between the beginning and end of the growing season is usually no wider than 10-25 °C for most plants (Larcher 1980). ◘ Table A-4 gives the threshold values for different formations of natural vegetation in the outer tropics and ◘ Table A-5 for cultivated plants.

 From such data series, Lauer & Rafiqpoor (2002) determined the length of thermal growing season at global level.
 The values for the length of the thermal vegetation period vary between 0 and 12 months.
 One can divide these values into classes according to landscape ecology: 0 = hecistotherm, 1-2 = oligotherm, 3-4 = microtherm, 5-6 = mesotherm, 7-9 = macrotherm, 10-12 = megatherm.
-The spatial representation of the lines of equal length of the thermal vegetation period (isothermomena) gives a differentiated picture of the thermal climate on Earth (◘ Fig. A-44).
+The spatial representation of the lines of equal length of the thermal vegetation period (Isothermomena) gives a differentiated picture of the thermal climate on Earth (◘ Fig. A-44).

-Table A-4 Temperature thresholds for the material gain of different formations of the natural vegetation and cultivated plants of the subtropics and mid-latitudes (n.
-Lauer & Rafiqpoor 2002).
+Table A-4 Temperature thresholds for the growth and photosynthetic production of different formations of the natural vegetation and cultivated plants of the subtropics and mid-latitudes (after Lauer & Rafiqpoor 2002).